spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ## Allow only authenticated users

 You can allow certain events to be queued only if the caller is authenticated.
 (For example, allow only logged in users to queue an event).
 This rule is used to allow the request only if a valid JWT token is found in the request.
 No checks are imposed beyond that.
-Basically it authorizes every request which has passed the authentication stage.
+It authorizes every request which has passed the authentication stage.
 Here's how to allow events with a particular type to be queued for authenticated users:

 {{< highlight json >}}
 {